 In this section, we provide a concise review of some of the main approaches that have been advanced for quantifying (and therefore defining) complexity.
-It should be observed that this review not fully comprehensive, and other interesting approaches can be found.
+It should be observed that this review is not fully comprehensive, and additional interesting approaches can be found.

 \textbf{Informational Complexity:} Information Theory~\cite{shannon1948} studies the usage and transformation of information, as well as its transmission.
-Information is often approached in terms of messages or sets of symbols.
+Information is often approached in terms of messages involving sets of symbols.
 Deriving from thermodynamics and information theory, the concept of \emph{entropy} allows an effective statistical means for quantifying the amount of information (e.g. in bits) of a set of symbols.
-Let's consider the Shannon entropy~\cite{shannon1948}, typically measured in `\emph{bits}, given as
+Let's consider the Shannon entropy,~\cite{shannon1948} typically measured in \emph{bits}, given as

 where S is the number of involved symbols and $p_i$ their respective probabilities or relative frequencies.
 For instance, if we have a text containing 50 times the word `tea' and 50 times the word `time' (observe that $S = 2$), we will need, in the average, 1 bit for representing the information in this set.
 However, if we change the number of instances to $10$ and $90$, respectively, we have an average minimum of only approximately $0.469$ bits.